Project-OpenBytes/portex/docs/source/schema/type_import.rst

                                                                    # point out where the source code
                                                                    # comes from.
        types:
-         - name: geometry.Vector2D                                 # Use "dot grammar" to point out
+         - name: geometry.Vector2D                                 # Use "dot syntax" to point out
                                                                    # the type defined in
                                                                    # "geometry/Vector2D.yaml" that
                                                                    # needs to be imported to this